mjeanbosco19/yvonne/README.md

    - Build Command: `npm install`
    - Start Command: `node index.js`

-### Railway

-1. Fork this repository
-2. Create a new project on Railway
-3. Connect your repository
-4. Railway will automatically detect the configuration

-### Heroku

-1. Create a new Heroku app
-2. Connect your repository
-3. Deploy using the Heroku CLI or GitHub integration

 ## Environment Variables

 - `PORT`: Server port (default: 3000)
 - `NODE_ENV`: Environment mode (development/production)

-## Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Commit your changes
-4. Push to the branch
-5. Create a Pull Request

-## License

-This project is licensed under the ISC License.